-2.16.1 A student intending to leave the College prior to graduation must apply for official withdrawal from the Registry by completing and returning a prescribed form (REG-07).

-- 2.16.2 All applications for withdrawal must be submitted to the Registry before the commencement of the examination period for the semester concerned.
-Students will be notified of the result in writing. - 2.16.3 Students must return their student identity cards, pay any outstanding fees, empty the lockers and return all the borrowed properties of the College including but not limited to library books and AV equipment before an official withdrawal status is granted.
+- 2.15.1 A student intending to leave the College prior to graduation must apply for official withdrawal by completing and returning a prescribed form (REG-07) to the Registry. - 2.15.2 All applications for withdrawal must be submitted to the Registry before the commencement of the examination period for the semester concerned.
+Students will be notified of the result in writing. - 2.15.3 Students must return their student identity cards, pay any outstanding fees, empty the lockers and return all the borrowed properties of the College including but not limited to library books and AV equipment before an official withdrawal status is granted.
 Upon completion of the clearing procedures, they will be refunded the balance of the caution money after deduction of all outstanding debts to the College.
 Should the balance be insufficient to cover the debts to the College, students must pay the difference, otherwise transcripts, testimonials and graduate certificates will NOT be issued.
-The College reserves the right to take other actions, including legal proceedings, against a student to recover the unpaid fees. - 2.16.4 Any student leaving the College without following the proper procedures will be considered to have unofficially withdrawn from the programme and will not be eligible for the refund of caution money and transcripts, testimonials and graduate certificates will NOT be issued.
+The College reserves the right to take other actions, including legal proceedings, against a student to recover the unpaid fees. - 2.15.4 Any student leaving the College without following the proper procedures will be considered to have unofficially withdrawn from the programme and will not be eligible for the refund of caution money and transcripts, testimonials and graduate certificates will NOT be issued.

-2.17 De-registration
+2.16 De-registration

-- 2.17.1 The College may, at any time, de-register any student from his/her studies at the College either on academic or on discipline grounds as deemed appropriate. - 2.17.2 Students who are de-registered from their studies on academic grounds shall be barred from re-admission to the same programme in the following academic year unless approval is given by the Vice President (Academic). - 2.17.3 The College may also de-register a student whose conduct or behaviour is considered harmful to the College.
-Such a student will normally not be considered for readmission. - 2.17.4 Students who are de-registered from their studies must complete the clearing procedures of the College within 3 weeks from the date of the notice of de-registration.
-Please refer to paragraphs 2.16.3 and 2.16.4 for details. - 2.17.5 Re-instatement shall not be granted to students who have been de-registered from their studies from the College.
+- 2.16.1 The College may, at any time, de-register any student from his/her studies at the College either on academic or on discipline grounds as deemed appropriate. - 2.16.2 A student shall be de-registered from his/her studies on academic grounds at the College: - (i) If he/she fails to meet the condition(s) stipulated in the offer letter issued at the time he/she applied for admission to the College; or - (ii) If he/she fails to attain sGPA at a level as stipulated below for three consecutive semesters: - (iii) his/her sGPA falls below 1.75, or a higher level as determined by the programme concerned, for three consecutive semesters (for students admitted before 2013/2014) - (iv) his/her sGPA falls below 2.0 for three consecutive semesters (for students admitted in or after 2013/2014); or - (v) his/her sGPA is 0 for two consecutive semesters (for students admitted in or after 2025/2026); or - (vi) If he/she fails the second retake of the same course; or - (vii) If he/she fails to complete the graduation requirements within the maximum study period. - 2.16.3 Students who are de-registered from their studies on academic grounds shall be barred from re-admission to the same programme in the following academic year unless approval is given by the Vice President (Academic). - 2.16.4 The College may also de-register a student whose conduct or behaviour is considered harmful to the College.
+Such a student will normally not be considered for readmission.

+- 2.16.5 Students who are de-registered from their studies must complete the clearing procedures of the College within 3 weeks from the date of the notice of de-registration.
+Please refer to paragraphs 2.15.3 and 2.15.4 for details. - 2.16.6 Re-instatement shall not be granted to students who have been de-registered from their studies from the College.

-2.18 Suspension
+2.17 Suspension